NZ Budget 2026: 12 Tax and Benefit Measures to Watch on 28 May

 Some 2026-27 changes take effect regardless of Budget night:

-- KiwiSaver default employee rate steps up from 3% to 4% on 1 April 2026 for new auto-enrolments.
-Existing 3% contributors auto-move unless they apply for a temporary rate reduction.
+- KiwiSaver default employee rate steps up from 3% to 3.5% on 1 April 2026 for new auto-enrolments (Stage 2 to 4% also deferred to 1 April 2028 by Budget 2026).
+Existing contributors keep their elected rate unless they actively change it.

 - PAYE thresholds remain as set by Budget 2024 (effective 31 July 2024): 10.5% / 17.5% / 30% / 33% / 39% with brackets at $15,600 / $53,500 / $78,100 / $180,000.